Come live and work in Australia!

 APC Registration

 The next step is registering with the Australian Physiotherapy Council (APC).
-This can be done online and free of charge while you’re still in the Netherlands.
+This can be done online and free of charge while you’re still overseas.

-Once you pass the eligibility assessment, you’ll receive an Interim Certificate from the APC and can apply for a Limited Registration with the Australian Health Practitioner Regulation Agency (AHPRA)—the Australian equivalent of the Dutch BIG register.
-More on this under AHPRA registration.
+Once you pass the eligibility assessment, you’ll receive an Interim Certificate from the APC and can apply for a Limited Registration with the Australian Health Practitioner Regulation Agency (AHPRA).
+More on this under the header AHPRA registration.

 1. Equivalence Pathway